 Our seminar focuses on developing leadership and community involvement in each ambassador through a series of interactive speakers, panels, discussions, and activities.
 We focus on teaching how to think, not what to think and on the importance of being involved in the community.

-For over twenty years, COLS and its sister site in Eastern Ontario (EOLS) had been affiliated with the internationally recognized Hugh O'Brian Youth Leadership as one of three seminars in Ontario.
-In 2004, the combined Leadership Seminars developed a fully Canadian based program and went out independently with a goal to have leadership seminars across the country and be Canada's top training program for the leaders of tomorrow.
+For over twenty years, COLS and its sister site in Eastern Ontario had been affiliated with the internationally recognized Hugh O'Brian Youth Leadership as one of three seminars in Ontario.
+In 2004, the combined leadership seminars developed a fully Canadian based program and went out independently with a goal to have leadership seminars across the country and be Canada's top training program for the leaders of tomorrow.
 In 2006, COLS became a registered Canadian charity.

-COLS is a non profit organization and is unique in the fact that no school or student is charged to attend.
+We are a non profit organization and is unique in the fact that no school or student is charged to attend.
 It is by maintaining this strict policy that students from all economic and social backgrounds are given an equal opportunity to attend.
 Generous gifts from our constituents, combined with the dedication of hundreds of volunteers, provide the backbone of support necessary to deliver COLS' programs.
 This is the base of support which will sustain the organization for many years to come.
-To find out how you can help click here.
+Find out how you can help here!

-Each September, the Executive Planning Committee (EPC) begins the exciting task of planning the seminar, raising the necessary funds and sending out invitation packages to over 350 public, separate and private schools eligible to apply to represent their school at the all expenses paid, three-day seminar.
+Each September, the Seminar Planning Committee (SPC) begins the exciting task of planning the seminar, raising the necessary funds and sending out invitation packages to over 300 public, separate and private schools eligible to apply to represent their school at the all expenses paid, three-day seminar.